New Hampshire Recording Laws: Consent Rules and Penalties

 Employer Monitoring

-Employers may monitor workplace communications if:
+Employers may monitor workplace communications if they meet these requirements:

-- All employees are informed and consent
+- All employees are clearly informed about monitoring policies

-- Monitoring policies are clearly communicated
+- Monitoring policies are documented in employee handbooks

 Recording Police in New Hampshire

-- Don’t interfere with police activities
+- Do not interfere with police officers performing their duties

 Recording Public Meetings

-Law Enforcement Exceptions
+Law Enforcement Recording Exceptions

 One-Party Consent for Law Enforcement